tayadavison/PicoCTF_2021/Cryptography/Cryptography.md

 Hint 1: How does the cipher work if the alphabet isn't 26 letters?
 Hint 2: Even though the letters are split up, the same paradigms still apply

-In the `new_caesar.py` file there is the encryption algorithm that was used.
+They give us the encryption algorithm in the `new_caesar.py` file.
 There are a few important things to note.
 - On line 4 it gives the alphabet: `ALPHABET = string.ascii_lowercase[:16]`
     - This means the alphabet used is the first 16 lowercase letters of the alphabet: 'a-p'.
 - On line 21 it checks the letters of the key are all in ALPHABET (a-p): `assert all([k in ALPHABET for k in key])`